WebAssembly/wasi-crypto/README.md

 # WASI Cryptography APIs

-This repository is for development of Cryptograph API propsoals for the [WASI Subgroup] of the [WebAssembly Community Group].
+This repository is for development of Cryptography API proposals for the [WASI Subgroup] of the [WebAssembly Community Group].
 Please refer to those groups' documentation for more information on their processes, goals, scope, and deliverables.